danielroncel/twitter-analysis-per-cities/README.md

 * bigrams.txt: Top bigrams used in all cities.
 * words_location.txt: Top words used per city.
 * bigrams_location.txt: Top bigrams used per city.
+* images folder:
+    * polarity.png: Image showing polarity per city.
+    * subjectivity.png: Image showing subjectivity per city.

+With respect to the sentiment analysis, there are not too many tools to perform sentiment analysis in Spanish.
+In this approach, the tweets  are translated to English and then TextBlob library is used to estimate the polarity and subjectivity of each tweet.

 ## Requirements